Agustin-s-Organisation/TechWorkshop-L300-GitHub-Copilot-and-platform/docs/02_implement_infrastructure_with_copilot/02_implement_infrastructure_with_copilot.md

 * Create a GitHub issue using Chat with Copilot
 * Generate Bicep scripts from a GitHub issue using GitHub Copilot and Azure MCP Server
 * Apply techniques for improving scripts iteratively with Copilot prompts
-* Execute the Bicep scripts to create the infrastructure
+* Execute Bicep scripts to create infrastructure

 ## Duration